mehdirt/Python/README.md

 # Python
-This repository contains Python exercises and projects that I have solved and implemented.
+This repository contains Python problem sets and projects that I have solved and implemented.
 Hope you enjoy it as I did.